 For some people, some side effects of asthma medicines, such as an increased heart rate or feeling shaky after using your reliever inhaler, can feel worse as you get older.
-Long-term use of oral steroids (prednisolone tablets) and high doses of inhaled steroids (preventer inhaler) can increase the risk of developing cataracts and osteoporosis.
+Long-term use of oral steroids (prednisolone tablets) and high doses of inhaled steroids (in some preventer and combination inhalers) can increase the risk of developing cataracts and osteoporosis.
 It can also lead to thinner skin that bruises easily.
 Not everyone will experience these side effects.
-Your GP, asthma nurse or consultant can talk to you about your individual risk.
+Your GP, asthma nurse or consultant can talk to you about:

-It's important to continue taking your asthma medicines, but talk to your GP or asthma nurse as soon as possible if you're worried about any side effects.
-Regular asthma reviews (at least once a year) will also give your GP or asthma nurse a chance to adjust your medicines so you're taking the lowest possible dose.
+It’s important to keep taking your asthma medicines, but talk to your GP or asthma nurse as soon as possible if you’re worried about any side effects.
+Regular asthma reviews (at least once a year) will also give your GP or asthma nurse a chance to change your medicines so you’re taking the lowest possible dose.